prakharjadaun/DSA/README.md

 - Find missing elements of a range.
 - Find the kth missing element in increasing sequence which is not present in a given sequence
 - Find pair with greatest pair in array.
+- Minimum number of subsets with distinct elements